Obasan died the weekend before transfers.

 "He's a jerk."

-"I dunno," said Kempner.
-"Tossing the crap around is a good way to end up in the manure pile."
+“I dunno,” said Kempner.
+“Tossing crap around is a good way to end up in the manure pile.”

 "It's also a good way to get transferred," added Tuckett.

 Which he was.
 To Odawara.
-Gordon called him the next day and told him he was delighted he was coming.
+Gordon called him the next day and told him he was delighted that he was coming.